stardot/beebasm/README.md

 		  Fixed incorrect line numbers from PUTBASIC in some cases.
-		  Added FILELINE$ and CALLSTACK$ (thanks to tricky for this) Added -writes, -dd and -labels options (thanks to tricky for these) 12/05/2018  1.09  Added ASSERT
+		  Added FILELINE$ and CALLSTACK$ (thanks to tricky for this) Added -writes, -dd and -labels options (thanks to tricky for these) Added CMake support and man page (thanks to Dave Lambley) 12/05/2018  1.09  Added ASSERT
                   Added CPU (as a constant)
                   Added PUTTEXT